20 Mule Team Borax

-Ingredients

-When borax is added to water, it converts some molecules in the water to hydrogen peroxide, and changes the pH level from a neutral 7 to a more basic 8.

-Borateem is 98.7 percent borax with tribromsalan, a microbiocide, and sodium dodecylbenzene sulfonate, an insecticide (but more importantly, a common laundry detergent).

-Boraxo is a powdered hand soap.
+Related products

+Borateem Bleach, Borateem Plus bleach substitute, and 20 Mule Team Borax were all once manufactured by United States Borax & Chemical Corporation (now known as US Borax, Inc.).
+Borateem products originally contained over 98% borax.
+Borateem, now manufactured by Dial Corporation, is a chlorine-free, color-safe bleach powder but contains no borax.

+Boraxo, also originally a 20 Mule Team product, was a borax-based powdered hand soap first manufactured by the Pacific Coast Borax Company, later by US Borax via merger, and finally acquired by Dial.
+The Boraxo line expanded to include powdered and liquid hand cleaners but was discontinued by Dial in 2021 or 2022.

 History

-20-mule teams were first used by Francis Marion Smith to move borax out of the desert.
+20-mule teams were first used by Francis Marion Smith to transport borax from the desert.
 Smith subsequently acquired Coleman's holdings in 1890 and consolidated them with his own to form the Pacific Coast Borax Company.
 After the 20-mule teams were replaced by a new rail spur, the name 20 Mule Team Borax was established and aggressively promoted by Pacific Coast Borax to increase sales.

-Stephen Mather, son of J. W. Mather, the administrator of the company's New York office, persuaded Smith to add the name 20 Mule Team Borax to accompany the sketch of the mule team already on the box.
+Stephen Mather, son of J. W. Mather and administrator of the company's New York office, persuaded Smith to add the name 20 Mule Team Borax to accompany the sketch of the mule team already on the box.
 The 20-mule team symbol was first used in 1891 and registered in 1894.
-In 1988, just over 20 years after the acquisition of U.S. Borax by Rio Tinto Group, the Boraxo, Borateem and 20-Mule Team product lines were sold to Dial Corporation by U.S. Borax.
+In 1988, just over 20 years after the acquisition of U.S. Borax by Rio Tinto, the Boraxo, Borateem and 20-Mule Team product lines were sold to Dial Corporation by U.S. Borax.

 Dial is now an American consumer products unit of Henkel.